Host Vocabulary

 If you are new to Player Development, then here are some of the words that you will hear being used:

 Actual.
-If you played for two hours on the $1 slots and you won $2500 then your actual win or loss is $2500.
-The slot machines truly cannot control who wins and loses, or by how much, so the Casino has no idea what your actual will be, when you ‘make a trip’ and play.
+You played for two hours on the $1 slots.
+You won $2500.
+Thus, your actual win or loss is $2500.
+The slot machines truly cannot control who wins and loses.
+They also cannot control by how much.
+Therefore, the Casino has no idea what your actual will be when you ‘make a trip’ and play.

 Theo.
-The computer system can figure out how much you would Theoretically lose when you come back, by watching how you played for those two hours on the $1 slots.
+The computer system can calculate your potential theoretical loss.
+It does this by analyzing how you played for those two hours on the $1 slots.

-Your Theo might be 15 which means that theoretically you will lose $15 every time you play.
+Your Theo is 15 which means that theoretically you will lose $15 every time you play.
 Or your Theo might be 250 which means theoretically you will lose $250 every time you play.

 The casino uses this Theo number to decide what to send you as free offers.
-If your Theo is $15 then you should not going to get an offer for a free hotel room!
-To qualify for a Host, you probably need a 400+ Theo but this varies across Casinos depending on the type of players that they have.
+If your Theo is $15 then you should not get an offer for a free hotel room!
+To qualify for a Host, you probably need a 400+ Theo.
+However, this varies across Casinos depending on the type of players that they have.

 ADT stands for Average Daily Theo.
 The computer system will typically look at how you have played over the last 30, 60, or 90 days.
-Your ADT is the total Theo for all of your trips, divided by the number of days you played, to get your average.
+Your ADT is the total Theo for all of your trips.
+This total is divided by the number of days you played.
+It calculates your average.

-ADT is very important to the Player Development team because it is an easy way to see how important the guest is; and if the ADT goes way up, or way down, over a few months, then the Host can see that there is something happening with that player, be it good or bad for the Casino.
+ADT is very important to the Player Development team.
+It provides an easy way to see how important the guest is.
+If the ADT changes significantly over a few months, the Host notices something happening with that player.
+This could be good or bad for the Casino.

 Comp.
-Traditionally, a Casino Host has been able to give a player a Comp (short for Complimentary) for food, drinks, hotel, spa, and even for free play.
+A Casino Host can provide a player with a Comp (short for Complimentary).
+This includes food, drinks, hotel, spa, and even free play.

-But, as more and more casinos have opened across the United States, there is so much competition that it is harder for each casino to make a lot of money; so they have often cut back on Comps.
+More and more casinos have opened across the United States.
+There is so much competition now.
+It is harder for each casino to make a lot of money.
+As a result, they have often cut back on Comps.

-If the casino does let the Casino Host issue comps, then there will be strict guidelines on what can and cannot be given.
+The casino may allow the Casino Host to issue comps.
+If so, there will be strict guidelines.
+These guidelines dictate what can and cannot be given.
 (These rules are sometimes called a Comp Matrix.)

 Coded.
 A player that is coded to a Host in the Player Tracking System or a spreadsheet.
 There will typically be 300-400 players coded to each Host.
 (We are not advocating that many players, we are just making an observation on what we have seen.)